Perfect Output Feedback in the Two-User Decentralized Interference Channel: Gaussian Interference Channel with Feedback

 \subsubsection{$\eta$-NE Region of the Gaussian IC}

-The $\eta$-NE region of the G-IC without feedback is denoted by $\Ngic$ and it has been approximated to within $1$ bit in \cite{Berry-TIT-2011}.
+The $\eta$-NE region of the GIC without feedback is denoted by $\Ngic$ and it has been approximated to within half a bit per dimension in \cite{Berry-TIT-2011}.
 This approximation is given in terms of two other regions: (a) $\underBgic$ that acts as an inner bound; and (b) $\overBgic$ that acts as an outer bound.
-Here,
+Here, for the case of the real GIC, it follows that